arpitadhar/AKA-Messaging-App/README.md

 # RUST + React + Vite
 AKA MESSAGING APP

+This build is the refactored version of the main branch, but does not have all of the same functionality.
+However it implements websockets using socketio.

 Build Instructions
 1. Download latest project from the main branch
 2. cd into rust